Janison: Silly season lives on despite COVID-19

 Silly season endures at White House, and on campaign trail, even during pandemic

-They used to call it silly season once campaigns got underway.
-Even with sports and concert seasons canceled, President Donald Trump and challenger Joe Biden are in different ways putting the silly in the political season.
+They used to call it silly season when campaigns got underway.
+This year, even with sports and concert seasons canceled, President Donald Trump and challenger Joe Biden are putting different doses of silly in the political season.

 Last Thursday, Trump told reporters that his daily coronavirus test had come back negative.
 "I tested very positively in another sense," he went on.
 "I tested positively toward negative, right?
 So no, I tested perfectly this morning.
 Meaning I tested negative.
 But that's a way of saying it.
 Positively toward the negative."